-3.3 Quality Assurance and Quality Control
+3.1.6 Quality Assurance and Quality Control

-All QA/QC procedures shall meet the requirements of the NEPM Schedule B2 Guideline on Data Collection, Sample Design and Reporting as follows:
+All QA/QC procedures shall meet the requirements of the National Environment Protection (Assessment of Site Contamination) Measure (NEPM) (Schedule B2): Guideline on Data Collection, Sample Design and Reporting as follows:

 - Collection of QA/QC samples to include one field duplicate sample (at a rate of one per twenty samples), collection of equipment rinsate samples (one per day of fieldwork), field blanks (one per day of fieldwork) and trip blanks (one per esky). - Standardised field sampling forms detailing each phase of the investigation will be completed and appended to the final baseline survey report.
 Sample collection, sample storage and chain-of-custody procedures will align with best practice methods. - Sampling equipment will be decontaminated (where necessary for non-dedicated sample equipment) between sampling locations in order to prevent cross-contamination. - All equipment used for this investigation will be calibrated and calibration certificates appended to the report. - Laboratories accredited by the National Association of Testing Authorities (NATA) for the full analytical suite will be used.
 NATA accredits laboratories on a parameter by parameter basis and the laboratories must provide quantitative evidence of their ability and competence to produce reliable results against recognised benchmarks (i.e. NATA proficiency programs, other national and international proficiency programs, and performance against certified reference materials).
 Accredited laboratories are able to demonstrate the ability to produce reliable, repeatable results for a range of parameters within a range of sample matrices.